 Roles, duties, and responsibilities of the president of Syria

 The Syrian president is the head of state and has vast powers.
-His powers may be delegated to his vice presidents and members of the council of ministers.
+His or her powers may be delegated to his or her vice presidents and members of the council of ministers.
 The president is also vested with the powers to hire and fire the prime minister, ministers and also top military officers.

 Presidents Of Syria Since 1961